What Paperwork Do I Need To Have The Deceased Cremated?

 It is important to gather all the required information and provide any necessary documentation to obtain the burial transit permit promptly.
 Once you have obtained the permit, present it to the crematorium to ensure a smooth transfer of the deceased.

-See also How Can I Pre-plan My Own Cremation?
+See also Can I Still Have A Funeral Service With Cremation?

 Consent from Family Members